iHELIX2545/Python_Tkinter/README.md

 # Python_Tkinter

-While learning the Tkinter package, I have organized my files in this way for easy revision when needed.
-Please note that my learning is not yet complete, so you may not find everything here.
-I will continue to update this repository as I learn(if needed) new things.
+As I delve into the Tkinter package, I've arranged my files systematically for convenient review as needed.
+It's important to note that my learning journey is ongoing; thus, not all aspects may be covered here.
+I intend to keep updating this repository with new insights as my learning progresses (if necessary).

-Also If you are interested, you can run these .py files while learning Tkinter.
-This repository might be useful for you :)
+Additionally, if you're exploring Tkinter, feel free to execute these .py files during your learning process as well :)